|Cash Back Rating:||4.3 / 5|

 Chase Freedom Flex vs. Chase Freedom Unlimited

 If you’d rather earn a higher cash back rate on general purchases than track and enroll in rotating bonus categories, the Freedom Unlimited is a great option.
 It offers the same year-round bonus cash back categories (5% back on travel, 3% back on dining and 3% back on drugstore purchases) as the Freedom Flex, as well as 1.5% cash back on general purchases.
 The card also pairs with premium Ultimate Rewards cards in the same way as the Freedom Flex, so it makes sense for fans of travel rewards.
+Currently, the Freedom Unlimited card’s sign-up bonus includes an additional 1.5% cash back in all rewards categories and on general purchases up to $20,000 in the first year.

 Chase Freedom Flex vs. Discover it® Cash Back